In today’s world, you don’t need to be a pro to launch your own podcast. It’s easier for anyone to launch a successful podcast than ever before.

 If you’re artsy, consider making your podcast logo and cover art yourself.
 It’ll help you save money and add a personalized touch to your show.
 Free online tools like Canva make it easy for anyone to try their hand at graphic design.

-If you doubt your graphic design skills, consider hiring a professional.
+If you doubt your graphic design skills, consider hiring a professional for any podcast artwork.
 Graphic designers on websites like Fiverr are accessible and affordable.
 Best of all, they can create a custom design that’ll show listeners you’re not the average podcast.

 Planning the Episodes